NgWJ422/benr2423_assignment/ReadMe.md

 //RUD all data
 //(can register itself as visitor since he is the boss)(keep record on the people who enter the residential area)
 //blacklist visitor
-//delete user data(including security and visitor),must delete visitor data first before user account can be deleted
+//delete user data(including security and visitor)
+//after delete user can create new visitor profile

 //one user one visitor
 //multiple user can login at a time